Converts to "playback mode" for solo players. Folds extremely thin for storage. Locking wheeled legs. Simple assembly. Available in multiple sizes.

 Ping-pong is an excellent family activity, and it can be a godsend for parents who are looking for something to lure their kids away from video games or TV.

-Table tennis is better exercise than you might imagine, particularly when you play fast-paced games.
+Table tennis is a better exercise than you might imagine, particularly when you play fast-paced games.

 If you intend to play table tennis competitively, you'll ideally need a ping-pong table at home on which to practice.